scriptituk/xfade-easing/README.md

 Easing inserts a transition progress envelope to smooth the effect.

 This is a port of standard easing equations coded as custom xfade expressions.
-It also ports most xfade transitions, some [GL Transitions](#gl-transitions) and other transitions for use in tandem with easing or alone.
+It also ports most xfade transitions, many [GL Transitions](#gl-transitions) and other transitions for use in tandem with easing or alone.

-Deployment involves setting the xfade `transition` parameter to `custom` and the `expr` parameter to the concatenation of an easing expression and a transition expression.
+Application involves setting the xfade `transition` parameter to `custom` and the `expr` parameter to the concatenation of an easing expression and a transition expression.
 Pre-generated [expressions](expr) can be copied verbatim but a CLI [expression generator](#expression-generator-cli-script) is also provided.

+This solution for eased transitions requires no compilation or installations; just ffmpeg.
+Processing speed however is slow for complex effects.

 ## Example